Editorial Standards > Verification and Factchecking

 ■ We will consider potential harm to sources facing intolerance in their societies before naming them in stories.

 ■ We will seek out people in the groups we cover to gain perspective on our coverage and terminology.
-We will use racial, ethnic, gender and sexuality identifiers when germane to a story.
+We will use racial, ethnic, gender and sexuality identifiers when relevant.
 We will identify transgender people by the gender they express publicly.